jhelvy/logitr/README.md

 `wtpCompare(prefSpaceModel, wtpSpaceModel, priceName)`

-# Market Simulations
+# Simulation
-After estimating a model, often times modelers want to use the results to simulate the market shares of a particular set of market alternatives.
-This can be done using the function `marketSimulation()`.
-The simulation reports the expected market share as well as a confidence interval for each market alternative:
+After estimating a model, often times modelers want to use the results to simulate the expected shares of a particular set of alternatives.
+This can be done using the function `simulateShares()`.
+The simulation reports the expected share as well as a confidence interval for each alternative:

 ```
-simulation = marketSimulation(model, market, priceName=NULL, alpha=0.025)
+shares = simulateShares(model, alts, priceName=NULL, alpha=0.025)
 ```

 **Arguments:**